umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/2-factor-authentication-on-cloud/index.md

 With the phone authenticator, when you log in to the Umbraco Cloud portal, you can choose to either receive an SMS with a code to enter when login in or a call to log you in.

 :::note
-If you need to change phone number, make sure that before deactivating the old number make sure to change to the new number before the old number is disabled.
+If you need to change phone number, make sure that before deactivating the old number to change to the new number before the old number is disabled.
 :::

 ![Phone authentication](images/Phone-auth.png)